opendistro/for-elasticsearch-docs/docs/security/configuration/generate-certificates.md

 - (Optional) `each-node-cert.pem`
 - (Optional) `each-node-key.pem`

-For information about adding and configuring these certificates, see [Docker security configuration](../../../install/docker-security/) and [Configure TLS certificates](../tls/).
+For information about adding and using these certificates in your own setup, see [Docker security configuration](../../../install/docker-security/) and [Configure TLS certificates](../tls/).

 ## Run securityadmin.sh